Documentation Docs

 };

-In single- and multiple-selection question types (Dropdown, Checkbox, Radiogroup, Tag Box, Image Picker), items can contain a display value in addition to a question value.
+In single- and multiple-selection question types (Dropdown, Checkbox, Radio Button Group, Tag Box, Image Picker), items can contain a display value in addition to a question value.
 In this case, placeholders are replaced with display values.
 If you want to use question values instead, disable the useDisplayValuesInDynamicTexts property.

 Certain question types can contain multiple values.
 Use a dot symbol to access a specific value (item or cell):